prototypefund/reproducible-website/_events/berlin2016/userpolicies.md

 permalink: /events/berlin2016/userpolicies/
 ---

-NOTES #1
+## NOTES #1

-User Policy
+### User Policy

 The aim of the discussion was to work out the user policy we could put in front of an average user.
 Though we did have diversions into what a power user would want.

-We realise that a power user may well want morecomplex tools - but if users need to make complex decisions as to suitible values for multiple factors they are likely to decide it is too dificult and not bother.
+We realise that a power user may well want more complex tools - but if users need to make complex decisions as to suitible values for multiple factors they are likely to decide it is too dificult and not bother.

 It is assumed that the user has made the decision that they only want reproducible builds.
 We assumed the machinery needed would be in its own package which the user could install